Wakeup Diet & Exercise Program Restores natural circadian rhythms

 Anecdotal Evidence

 • Postprandial somnolence: The $64 medical term for "sleepiness after eating."
-A blog about connections between sleepiness and eating.
+A blog about connections between sleepiness & eating.
 Responses mention how eating also worsens narcolepsy symptoms.
-Alertness effects of amino acids in food: Avoiding L-tryptophan foods and increasing L-tyrosine foods.
+Alertness effects of amino acids in food: Avoiding L-tryptophan foods & increasing L-tyrosine foods.

 • Testimony from people who successfully relieve narcolepsy symptoms with foods.